 - Using a large knife, cut off kernels from corn cobs.
 Do not throw the cobs away.
 There’s a TON of flavor in there and we’re going to cook them, so just set aside for now.
 I recommend cutting the kernels directly into a mixing bowl.
 That way you don’t need to transfer them.

 - Using sauté setting – add bacon to pot and cook until crispy (about 7 minutes).
+Then pour off all but about 2 tablespoons of the fat.

 - Add onions, bell peppers, carrots, and celery to pot and cook for about 3 minutes (stirring frequently), until carrots begin to soften.
 Then add garlic, thyme, bay leaves, and vinegar.
 Cook for about 1 minute, mixing constantly until, until vinegar has mostly evaporated.